 - Solution #2.15 the V-SMF sends separate information elements for the information to be sent to the H-CHF.
 This will duplicate a lot of data sent between the V-SMF and V-CHF, and it will be the V-CHF that is responsible for using this information to select information to be sent to the H-CHF.

-Editor’s note: Further evaluations are FFS.

 7.2.6 Conclusion

 For key issues #2a and 2b, 5G connectivity charging, solution using CHF-to-CHF communication can be an additional solution in normative work i.e., allowing both solutions #2.1 and #2.2.
+The selection of architecture between #2.1 and #2.2 is implementation specific.
+It is recommended to use one arichecture between two MNOs.

 For key issues #2h and 2i,5G connection and mobility charging, solution using CHF-to-CHF communication can be an additional solution in normative work i.e., allowing both solutions #2.1 and #2.5.